Is live chat helping my support team achieve their customer service and sales goals?

 - Track operator’s engagement through in-depth reports and analytics to come up with more strategies.

-- Announcement that will allow you to update your customers about upcoming sales, product upgrades, discounts, and more.
+- An announcement that will allow you to update your customers about upcoming sales, product upgrades, discounts, and more.

 Finally, we have the overall average rating as one of the crucial live chat metrics to help you measure the success of your support team and the tool itself.
 It provides the average rating maintained by your support team, and also how many chats were rated ‘five stars’, ‘four stars’ and so on.